elhuhdron/pylibczi/README.md

 ## Installation

-Clone the repository including submodules with `--recurse-submodules`
+Clone the repository including submodules (`--recurse-submodules`).

 python (and pip) install steps maybe require admin privileges (sudo) depending on where python is installed on your system.